BrainBacon/gittalk/resources/public/md/gittalk.md

     $ git add *.clj
     $ git add README

+* Add works recursively i.e. adding a directory will stage all of its contents
 * This has to be done before every commit if you wish to use the staging area
-* You only have to do this when you want the repository to track a new file if you use the `-a` option when committing.
+* You only have to do this when you want the repository to track a new file if you use the `-a` option when committing

 --